mobxjs/mobx/docs/react/react-integration.md

 ## Always read observables inside `observer` components

 You might be wondering, when do I apply `observer`?
-The simple rule of thumb is: _apply `observer` to all components that read observable data_.
+The rule of thumb is: _apply `observer` to all components that read observable data_.

 `observer` only enhances the component you are decorating, not the components called by it.
 So usually all your components should be wrapped by `observer`.
 Don't worry, this is not inefficient.
 On the contrary, more `observer` components make rendering more efficient as updates become more fine-grained.